andriustheviking/unreal-notes/unreal-objects.md

 ### AActor

+  - Base Class.

-  Base Class.
-Store transform information in RootComponent.
-Can be replaced with any `USceneComponent` (or derived class)
+  - Store transform information in RootComponent.

+  - Can be replaced with any `USceneComponent` (or derived class)

+  - Actors don't have a hierarachy among themselves.
+Hierarchys are implemented through their components

 #### Actor Methods